 1. “A Perfect Day for Bananafish”

-In “A Perfect Day for Bananafish” Salinger writes about Seymour Glass’s suicide.
+In “A Perfect Day for Bananafish” J.D.
+Salinger writes about Seymour Glass’s suicide.
 The story is set in a seaside resort in Florida where the family talks about and dismisses Seymour’s possible psychiatric trouble.
 He was recently discharged from the Second World War.

 2. “For Esmé—with Love and Squalor”